 |Previous Study Tours|

 Click here for full details of the itinerary.
-A summary and access to the 2018 Timor-Leste Study Tour report will be published in the near future.
+Please find the Study Tour report below.

 |04-21 Apr 2018||Iran – In April eighteen AIIA Study Tour members travelled to Iran to meet with institutions and to explore sites of cultural and historical significance.
 In Tehran the delegates met with the Institute for Political and International Studies (IPIS), which sponsored the Study Tour group’s business visas.
 At this meeting, the AIIA signed a Memorandum of Understanding with IPIS.
 This will facilitate further joint ventures between the two institutions.
 The group also met with non-governmental organisations, think tanks and universities to discuss Australia-Iran bilateral relations, Iranian domestic politics, refugees, the fate of the JCPOA and the effects of sanctions on the country.
 Additionally, the Australian Embassy in Iran welcomed the AIIA delegates to a dinner at the residence following an informative briefing.|